grudzinski/sdt/README.md

 $ sdt status --config /etc/myd/conf.json # stops daemon
 ```

-How to use from code?
+How to use it in a code?
 ---------------------

 ```javascript